IsmailFaiz/cse15l-lab-reports/index.md

 |:--:|
 | *Screenshot of first URL request*

 Below is the screenshot of the secpnd URL request.
-When `StringServer.java` is run, the following methods from `StringServer.java` are called:
+The following methods from `StringServer.java` are called:
 - `Handler.handleRequest` with argument `localhost:999/add-message?s=OfCOurseThisIsWorking!`.
 - The value of data field `conversation` changes from `"IsThisWorking???\n"` to `"IsThisWorking???\nOfCOurseThisIsWorking!\n"`.